SenaEnana/SenaEnana/README.md

 ## 🌱 Currently Exploring<br/>
 I'm continually enhancing my knowledge, diving deeper into cloud architecture and exploring new frameworks and libraries to stay updated with the latest in tech.<br/>
 ## 💻 Projects<br/>
 I enjoy working on projects that challenge my skills and push me to learn new things.
-Check out my repositories to see my latest work!
+Check out my repositories on my github to see my latest work!